A look at what provinces and territories have said about COVID-19 vaccine plans

 The province's chief medical officer of health says he will release a detailed plan for the distribution of a COVID-19 vaccine once Ottawa shares more information.

-Dr. Robert Strang said Friday there is no certainty yet about the availability of a vaccine, but expressed hopes an initial supply will trickle into Nova Scotia early in the new year.
+Dr. Robert Strang says there is no certainty yet about the availability of a vaccine, but expressed hopes an initial supply will trickle into Nova Scotia early in the new year.

-Strang said a detailed provincial plan, to be released once the federal government has shared more specifics on its end, will include tight control of the supply and clear rules dictating who can be first in line for immunization.
+Strang says the plan will include tight control of the supply and clear rules dictating who can be first in line for immunization.

-He said he's waiting for more federal guidance on issues ranging from priority groups to transportation and storage logistics.
+He says he's waiting for more federal guidance on issues ranging from priority groups to transportation and storage logistics.

 —